-The foundation of my work stems from an interest in–and exploration of– materiality, form, temporality, visual translation and perception and awareness.
+The foundation of my work stems from an interest in, and exploration of; materiality and form, temporality, visual translation, perception and awareness.

 I want to slow you down– look at this, not that.
-Maybe you will think about what that was when you look at this ... the form of this created from the absence of that.
+Maybe you will think about what that was when you look at this ... the image of this tied to the absence of that.
 In this moment, of that moment.

 (if you are viewing this on your phone, the website works best when viewed horizontally)